M&J Trimming Product Glossary

 Cords: Twisted or braided pieces of material making a tubular shape, also known as rope.
 Used for belts, handbags, jewelry and tiebacks.
 Comes in both leather and vinyl.

 Cord Adjuster: A piece used to slide up and down a cord.
-It has one or two side that squeezes in.
+It has one or two side that squeezes in to hold the cord in place.

-Cord Cap: Used to finish the end of a cord also known as cord tip.
+Cord Cap: Used to finish the end of a cord also known as cord tip3

 Cut Edge Ribbon: A bolt of fabric is sliced into ribbon widths.
 The ribbon can be fed to a sewing machine to add wire edge to each side by wrapping it with thread to hold the wire.
 The ribbon can be left unwired.
 Acetate satin, craft moirés and cotton prints are made this way.